telerik/blazor-docs/components/textarea/overview.md

 ## Creating Blazor TextArea

-1. Add the `<TelerikTextArea>` tag to add the component to your razor page.
+1. Add the `<TelerikTextArea>` tag to a Razor file.

-2. Set the `Value` parameter.
+2. Set the `Value` parameter to the desired `string`.
 It supports one-way and two-way binding.

-3. (optional) Set the `Label` and `AutoSize` properties.
+3. (optional) Set the `Label` and `AutoSize` properties to adjust the TextArea height based on the user input.

 >caption Basic TextArea with two-way value binding.